LJMitchellCodes/Git-Course/README.md

 3 git commit -m "message for commit"
 4 git push -u origin dev

-only use git remote origin 1 time
+only use git add remote origin 1 time

 For all changes
 2 git add .